decentralized-identity/didcomm.org/site/content/protocols/mediator-coordination/2.0/readme.md

 This protocol consists of three different message requests from the `recipient` that should be replied by the `mediator`:

 1. Mediate Request -> Mediate Grant or Mediate Deny
-2. Keylist Update -> Keylist Update Response
+2. Recipient Update -> Recipient Update Response
-3. Keylist Query -> Keylist
+3. Recipient Query -> Recipient

 ## States

-This protocol follows the request-response message exchange pattern, and only requerires the simple state of waiting for a response or to produce a response.
+This protocol follows the request-response message exchange pattern, and only requires the simple state of waiting for a response or to produce a response.

 ## Basic Walkthrough